LinguaByte1111/Store-Data-Analysis/README.md

 - Supporting documentation and process notes

 ---
+## Note

+If you want, you can also try analysing in Raw Data file.

 If you'd like me to add contributing guidelines, licensing info, or FAQs, just let me know!